LuciaRuMe/roadtrip/README.md

 At the moment all explanation in code is in Spanish but I'll eventually upload an English version.

-For now, there is this explanation of it:
+For now, there is this little explanation of it:

 It is a Genetic Algorithm trying to solve a Travelling Salesman Problem.